langchr86/server-config/README.md

 * central data storage with redundancy and change history
 * automated backup solution for servers and clients
 * protection of private data
-* multiple services accessible only in local LAN or internet.
+* multiple services accessible only in local LAN or internet

-The infrastructure contains of multiple hosts that usually are powered off and only started if clients are available in the local LAN.
+The infrastructure consists of multiple hosts that usually are powered off and only started if clients are available in the local LAN.
 One always-on low-power server controls the other servers and provides external available services through internet.